 1. Gross living wage Check if the wage entered is based on gross living wage where possible (might not be possible for purchased values).
 The gross living wage estimate is the gross pay required to ensure sufficient net take home pay to cover the cost of a decent standard of living.
-This is necessary because net living wage would not account for statutory deductions from pay (such as income taxes, social security taxes, and union fees) which will reduce the take home pay and money available for day- to-day expenses.
-III Workforce context Guidelines 1.
+This is necessary because net living wage would not account for statutory deductions from pay (such as income taxes, social security taxes, and union fees) which will reduce the take home pay and money available for day- to-day expenses. ш Workforce context Guidelines 1.
 Worker organisations At the end of the audit the outcome is shared with an elected workers representative or union representative.
 The number of registered trade unions that are active in a facility indicate whether a union representative is available/active.
-Please check if not by registered trade union, workers are represented by another type of workers organization (e.g. workers' council) 2.
+Please check if not by registered trade union, workers are represented by another type of workers organization (e.g. workers' council) (e.g. workers council) 2.
 Paid leaves and holidays Please select relevant job categories with HR and crosscheck with proper evidence if the number of workers is entered correctly in the Salary Matrix.
 3. Number of days of unpaid mandatory leave Crosscheck at least 1 job category that the number of unpaid mandatory calendar days are correctly entered in the Salary Matrix.
 4. Indirect contracting of workers via 3 rd party Please crosscheck with payroll records or other documentation to see if the number of workers is entered correctly in the Salary Matrix.

 5. Piece-rate workers Please crosscheck with payroll records or other documentation to see if the number of workers is entered correctly in the Salary Matrix.

-IV Product information Guidelines 1.
-Total annual production Please interview the plant manager and crosscheck with the administration if the annual total production is entered correctly in the Salary Matrix.
-2. Area of production Check the area of the production site (given in hectares only) by asking for evidence.
+IV Product information Guidelines

+1. Total annual production Please interview the plant manager and crosscheck with the administration if the annual total production is entered correctly in the Salary Matrix.

+2. Area of production Check the area of the production site (choose between hectares, square feet and m2) by asking for evidence.
 Make sure that data entered in the Salary Matrix is coming from the facility registered in the Salary Matrix, and that facility only.

 3. Number and length of production seasons/period information Should only be checked if it is different from typical number of seasons for this commodity.
-If any seasons are missing this could mean that employees are also missing in the Salary Matrix. v Payroll Guidelines Job categories 1.
-Job categories within company Please select and interview a minimum of two workers within the same job category.
-Cross check their pay slips to see that their job category has the same name, they are paid the same way and receive the same in-kind benefits.
-When temporary workers are hired via an agency, please check if this is reflected within the Salary Matrix.
-In the event that a worker's job category is not formally written but the job still meets the requirements of a job category as stated in the Salary Matrix (i.e., perform the same tasks, are paid in the same way, and receive the same in-kind benefits etc.) the company should still have the job-category entered in the SM.
+If any seasons are missing this could mean that employees are also missing in the Salary Matrix.

+g a same and p system and g a same, and

+V Payroll Guidelines

+V

+v 1.
+Payroll